-Pa is the relevant value of the credit protection obtained, adjusted for the maturity mismatch
+P is the relevant amount of credit protection obtained, adjusted for any haircuts

-- P is the relevant amount of credit protection obtained, adjusted for any haircuts - t is min (T, residual maturity of the credit protection arrangement), expressed in years - T is min (5, residual maturity of the exposure), expressed in years - (33) If a central counterparty obtains protection that differs in maturity from the underlying credit exposure, because the central counterparty may be unable to obtain further protection or to maintain its capital adequacy when the protection expires, the central counterparty must monitor and control its roll-off risks, that is, the fact that the central counterparty will be exposed to the full amount of the credit exposure when the protection expires.
+T is min (5, residual maturity of the exposure), expressed in years

+(e) If a central counterparty obtains protection that differs in maturity from the underlying credit exposure, because the central counterparty may be unable to obtain further protection or to maintain its capital adequacy when the protection expires, the central counterparty must monitor and control its roll-off risks, that is, the fact that the central counterparty will be exposed to the full amount of the credit exposure when the protection expires.

-- (34) (a) When a central counterparty obtains- - (i) multiple risk mitigation instruments in order to protect a single exposure, that is, the central counterparty has obtained, for example, collateral, guarantees and creditderivative instruments partially protecting an exposure; or - (ii) protection with differing maturities, the central counterparty must subdivide the exposure into portions covered by the relevant types of risk mitigation instruments.
+(17) (a) When a central counterparty obtains-

+- multiple risk mitigation instruments in order to protect a single exposure, that is, the central counterparty has obtained, for example, collateral, guarantees and creditderivative instruments partially protecting an exposure; or - (ii) protection with differing maturities, the central counterparty must subdivide the exposure into portions covered by the relevant types of risk mitigation instruments.

-A central counterparty must separately calculate its risk-weighted exposure relating to each (b) relevant portion envisaged in subparagraph (a).
+(b) A central counterparty must separately calculate its risk-weighted exposure relating to each relevant portion envisaged in subparagraph (a).

-27. Capital calculation requirements for counterparty credit risk
+30. Capital calculation requirements for counterparty credit risk

-27.1 Governance
+30.1 Governance

-- A central counterparty-(1) - must effectively measure, monitor and manage its credit exposures to its clearing members (a) and those arising from its clearing processes; - must identify sources of credit risk4, routinely measure and monitor credit exposures, and use (b) appropriate risk management tools to control these risks, and to assist in this process, a central counterparty must ensure it has the capacity to calculate exposures to its clearing members on a timely basis as required, and to receive and review timely and accurate information on its clearing members' credit standing; - must frequently and regularly measure and monitor its credit risks throughout the day using (c) timely information; - must ensure that it has access to adequate information to allow it to measure and monitor its (d) current and potential future exposures, including to individual clearing members;5 - must, in order to estimate the potential future exposures that could result from clearing member defaults, identify risk factors and monitor potential market developments and
+- (1) A central counterparty- - (a) must effectively measure, monitor and manage its credit exposures to its clearing members and those arising from its clearing processes; - (b) must identify sources of credit risk, routinely measure and monitor credit exposures, and use appropriate risk management tools to control these risks, and to assist in this process, a central counterparty must ensure it has the capacity to calculate exposures to its clearing members on a timely basis as required, and to receive and review timely and accurate information on its clearing members' credit standing; - (c) must frequently and regularly measure and monitor its credit risks throughout the day using timely information - (d) must ensure that it has access to adequate information to allow it to measure and monitor its current and potential future exposures, including to individual clearing members; - (e) must, in order to estimate the potential future exposures that could result from clearing member defaults, identify risk factors and monitor potential market developments and

-4 Credit risk is broadly defined as the risk that a counterparty will be unable to meet fully its financial obligations when due or at any time in the future.
+&lt;sup>4 Credit risk is broadly defined as the risk that a counterparty will be unable to meet fully its financial obligations when due or at any time in the future.
 The default of a clearing member (and its affiliates) has the potential to cause severe disruption to a central counterparty, its other clearing members and the financial markets more broadly.
 Therefore, a central counterparty should establish a robust framework to manage its credit exposures to its clearing members and the credit risks arising from its clearing processes the framework for the comprehensive management of risks, on money settlements and on custody and investment risks).
 Credit exposures may arise in the form of current exposures, potential future exposures, or both.
 Current exposure, in this context, is defined as the loss that a central counterparty would face immediately if a clearing member were to default.
 Potential future exposure is broadly defined as any potential credit exposure that a central counterparty could face at a future point in time.
 The type and level of credit exposure faced by a central counterparty will vary based on its design and the credit risk of the counterparties concerned.